Strange Fruit (Family Vibes album)

-Strange Fruit is an instrumental album by Family Vibes.
+Strange Fruit is an instrumental album by the Family Vibes.
 The album was released on United Artists Records in January 1972.
-Led by Ike Turner, Family Vibes was the backing band for Ike & Tina Turner.
-They are best known as the Kings of Rhythm, but the name of the band changed to Family Vibes for a few years in the 1970s.
+Led by Ike Turner, the Family Vibes, best known as the Kings of Rhythm, were the backing band for Ike & Tina Turner.

 Recording and release

 Strange Fruit was recorded at Ike Turner's Bolic Sound Studios in Inglewood, California in October 1971.
 Turner arranged and produced the album.
 His sister-in-law Alline Bullock wrote two songs on the album, "Happy But Lonely" and "Bootie Lip."
 The latter was released as a B-side single to "Soppin' Molasses" in 1972.